Securities fraud: Pervasiveness of securities fraud

 The Securities Investor Protection Corporation (SIPC) reports that the Federal Trade Commission, FBI, and state securities regulators estimate that investment fraud in the United States ranges from $10–$40 billion annually.
-Of that number, SIPC estimates that $1–3 Billion is directly attributable to microcap stock fraud.
-Fraudulent schemes perpetrated in the securities and commodities markets can ultimately have a devastating impact on the viability and operation of these markets.
+Of that number, SIPC estimates that $1–3 billion is directly attributable to microcap stock fraud.

 A 2023 study by economists Alexander Dyck, Adair Morse and Luigi Zingales estimated that on average 10% of large publicly traded firms commit securities fraud every year, and that the corporate fraud destroys 1.6% of equity value each year.

 Class action securities fraud lawsuits rose 43 percent between 2006 and 2007, according to the Stanford Law School Securities Class Action Clearinghouse.
 During 2006 and 2007, securities fraud class actions were driven by market-wide events, such as the 2006 backdating scandal and the 2007 subprime crisis.
 Securities fraud lawsuits remained below historical averages.

-Some manifestations of this white collar crime have become more frequent as the Internet gives criminals greater access to prey.
-The trading volume in the United States securities and commodities markets, having grown dramatically in the 1990s, has led to an increase in fraud and misconduct by investors, executives, shareholders, and other market participants.
+Some manifestations of this type of fraud have become more frequent as the Internet gives criminals greater access to prey.
+The trading volume in the United States securities and commodities markets, having grown dramatically in the 1990s, has led to an increase in fraud and misconduct by investors, corporate officers, shareholders, and other market participants.

 Securities fraud is becoming more complex as the industry develops more complicated investment vehicles.
 In addition, white collar criminals are expanding the scope of their fraud and are looking outside the United States for new markets, new investors, and banking secrecy havens to hide unjust enrichment.

 A study conducted by the New York Stock Exchange in the mid-1990s reveals approximately 51.4 million individuals owned some type of traded stock, while 200 million individuals owned securities indirectly.
 These same financial markets provide the opportunity for wealth to be obtained and the opportunity for white collar criminals to take advantage of unwary investors.

 Recovery of assets from the proceeds of securities fraud is a resource intensive and expensive undertaking because of the cleverness of fraudsters in concealment of assets and money laundering, as well as the tendency of many criminals to be profligate spenders.
 A victim of securities fraud is usually fortunate to recover any money from the defrauder.

 Sometimes the losses caused by securities fraud are difficult to quantify.
 For example, insider trading is believed to raise the cost of capital for securities issuers, thus decreasing overall economic growth.

 Characteristics of victims and perpetrators

 Any investor can become a victim, but persons aged fifty years or older are most often victimized, whether as direct purchasers in securities or indirect purchasers through pension funds.
-Not only do investors lose but so can creditors, taxing authorities, and employees.

 Potential perpetrators of securities fraud within a publicly traded firm include any dishonest official within the company who has access to the payroll or financial reports that can be manipulated to: